Northrepps: The Village Hall

 The village hall was built in 1996 and hosts a variety of clubs and organisations.

 The Foundry Arms

 The village pub is located in Church Street, and is called the Foundry Arms.
 It is named after a once-famous foundry in the village.
-It has a bar, dining room, and games room.
-The pub has a good range of beers and food is served; there is also a log fire on cold nights.
-In the summer, the pub serves afternoon teas on Fridays, Saturdays, and Sundays.

 The parish church of Saint Mary

 The parish church of Saint Mary the Virgin is on the south side of the village.
 The building is mainly 15th century but the chancel has two lancet windows that date from the 13th century.
 The rood screen was given to the church in 1460 by John Playford and his wife, Custance, their names being carved on its rail.
 The rood screen was at some time removed from the church and was found by the then rector of the church, John Cresswell, in a local barn.
 He had it restored to the church in 1912.
 The chancel has 14th-century arcades of four bays supported on octagonal piers and double-chamfered arches.
 The compact west tower has a western doorway.
 Above the doorway is a frieze of the royal arms with the lion and the unicorn.
 The label indicates that they are the arms of George III but they are actually the early Stuart arms of a century and a half earlier of Charles I. In the south aisle the early-20th-century east window depicts the archangels Gabriel, Michael and Raphael with a host of angels above them.
 The chancel also has some surviving Norman windows and zig-zag.
 On top of the church the weather vane depicts the Gallus plough produced at the old foundry, which was given by a local man, John Golden, who had connections with the foundry.